Using DBMS_SYS_SQL to Execute Statements as Another User

 Keep in mind that this package is undocumented, so any behavior cannot be guaranteed.
 Keep an eye on who is granted an execute privilege on it, since as you have seen, it is a very powerful tool.

-2 comments on “Using DBMS_SYS_SQL to Execute Statements as Another User”
+2 Responses to “Using DBMS_SYS_SQL to Execute Statements as Another User”

 Leave a Reply